Do you want to start drawing, but are not sure how to begin?

 There are many different drawing exercises that you can try out to start warming up.

-- Try drawing with your non dominant hand.
+- A great exercise to try is drawing with your non-dominant hand.

 - Turn your reference image upside down.

 - Try to draw with your eyes closed.

 - Fill a whole page with different lines of thickness.